njcuk9999/jwst-mtl/pipeline/README.md

 ## Running the pipeline

-To run the stage 1 pileline on a (simulated) fits file type
+To run the stage 1 pipeline on a (simulated) fits file type

 ```
 strun jwst.pipeline.Detector1Pipeline ng4ni3_uncal.fits